DaniGlass/OneStopShop/README.md

 ## Core Goals:

-1. Help shoppers cut reduce shopping time, multiple store visits, and the need for in store price comparison.
+1. Help shoppers reduce shopping time, multiple store visits, and the need for in store price comparison.
 2. Give OneStopShoppers the power to choose how they want to shop.

 ## Stretch Goals: